dotnet/docs-maui/docs/user-interface/controls/datepicker.md

 The <xref:Microsoft.Maui.Controls.DatePicker> ensures that `Date` is between `MinimumDate` and `MaximumDate`, inclusive.
 If `MinimumDate` or `MaximumDate` is set so that `Date` is not between them, <xref:Microsoft.Maui.Controls.DatePicker> will adjust the value of `Date`.

-The <xref:Microsoft.Maui.Controls.DatePicker> fires a `DateSelected` event when the user selects a date.
+The <xref:Microsoft.Maui.Controls.DatePicker> raises a `DateSelected` event when the user selects a date.

 ## Create a DatePicker